marvin-hansen/SpecBase/specfile.md

 print the ID of the newly added specfile

-* Read an existing specfile
-spec get --id 1
+* Read an existing specfile for an ID spec get 1

 print out the content of the specfile